ImChet/ChetBot/README.md

 `/kick <member> <reason>`

 Arguments:
-* member - The member you wish you kick
+* member - The member you wish to kick
 * reason - The optional reason you kicked the user specified by <member> (default: None)

 ### /ban